-Shutdown margin is required to exist at all times, even when the reactor is critical.
-Let assume the SDM is 2%.
-Reactor can either be critical or safe subcritical (keff < 0.98).
-Subcriticality of about 0.99 with all rods inserted is not safe subcritical condition.
+A shutdown margin is required to exist at all times, even when the reactor is critical.
+Let’s assume the SDM is 2%.
+The reactor can either be critical or safe subcritical (keff < 0.98).
+Subcriticality of about 0.99 with all rods inserted is not a safe subcritical condition.

-During power operation, SDM is ensured by operating with the shutdown banks fully withdrawn and the control banks within the so called “rod insertion limits” specified in the technical specifications.
-If operator wants to shutdown the reactor from Hot Full Power – equilibrium xenon to Hot Zero Power – with xenon, for example, in case of reactor SCRAM, he must insert negative reactivity to compensate the power defect.
-It is obvious, if the power defect for PWRs is about 2500 pcm (about 4 βeff), the control rods must weigh more than 2500 pcm to achieve the subcritical condition.
+During power operation, SDM is ensured by operating with the shutdown banks fully withdrawn and the control banks within the so-called “rod insertion limits” specified in the technical specifications.
+Suppose the operator wants to shut down the reactor from Hot Full Power – equilibrium xenon to Hot Zero Power – with xenon, for example, in the case of reactor SCRAM.
+In that case, he must insert negative reactivity to compensate for the power defect.
+If the power defect for PWRs is about 2500 pcm (about 4 βeff), the control rods must weigh more than 2500 pcm to achieve the subcritical condition.
 A shutdown margin in the range of one to five percent reactivity is typically required.
-Therefore to ensure the safe subcritical condition, the control rods must weigh more than 2500 pcm plus value of SDM.
+Therefore to ensure the safe subcritical condition, the control rods must weigh more than 2500 pcm plus the value of SDM.
 The total weight of control rods is design specific value, but, for example, it may reach about 6000 to 9000 pcm.

 When the reactor is in the shutdown and refueling modes, the SDM requirements are met by means of adjustments to the boron concentration.

 SDM and Safety Analyses (PWRs)